 Putin lacks troops in Ukraine but fears mobilization in Russia

-Although Russia surpasses Ukraine in terms of weapon capabilities, the size of its army in Ukraine is insufficient for the large-scale war that it is waging.
+Although Russia surpasses Ukraine in terms of weapon capabilities, the number of troops it has committed to Ukraine is insufficient for the full-scale war it’s waging.

-Domestic critics of Russian President Vladimir Putin, among the hawks, have urged him to carry out a general or partial mobilization and introduce martial law to expand the size of the army and boost Russia’s war effort.
-If mobilization is carried out in Russia, the scale of the war and the number of victims are likely to increase.
+Russia’s hawks have urged Russian dictator Vladimir Putin to introduce martial law and to initiate full or partial mobilization to expand the size of Russia’s army and boost its war effort.
+If this happens, the scale and number of victims of Russia’s war are likely to increase.

-But despite failing to achieve any of Russia’s strategic objectives in its full-scale invasion of Ukraine in more than four months, Putin has been reluctant to carry out mobilization.
+But despite failing to achieve any of Russia’s strategic objectives in its all-out invasion of Ukraine in over four months, Putin has been reluctant to carry out mobilization.

-Experts suggest he may fear that mobilization will trigger popular resentment, with large numbers of potential recruits evading the draft.
-Putin may also be afraid of the devastating effect that such mobilization would have on the Russian economy: Thousands would be removed from the civilian sector, and living standards would fall drastically.
+Some experts suggest Putin may fear that mobilization would trigger domestic resistance, with large numbers of potential recruits evading the draft.
+He may also be wary of the devastating effect that it would have on Russia’s economy: thousands would be removed from the civilian sector and living standards would fall drastically.

-Another fear is that Russia’s administrative system may not be able to handle such a tremendous task.
-Moreover, mobilization in Russia would likely mean switching to an even more totalitarian state, and it actually may not be an easy task to turn Russia into North Korea.
+Another potential fear is that Russia’s administrative system may not be able to handle such a tremendous task.
+Moreover, mobilization in Russia would likely entail a transition to an even more totalitarian system, and it may not prove so easy to transform Russia into North Korea.

 Statistics

-In May, President Volodymyr Zelensky said that Ukraine had 700,000 troops.
-The number most likely includes the National Guard and the Territorial Defense units.

-Military analysts say that the insufficient number of troops was one of the main reasons why Russia failed to encircle or seize Kyiv in March and had to withdraw from Kyiv, Sumy, and Chernihiv oblasts.
+Some military analysts say that an insufficient number of troops is one of the main reasons why Russia failed to encircle Kyiv in March and was forced to withdraw from Kyiv, Sumy, and Chernihiv oblasts.

-U.S. military analyst Michael Kofman said on the War on the Rocks podcast in April that Russia had failed because it had been fighting a “large conventional war at peacetime strength.”
+In April, U.S. military analyst Michael Kofman said in a War on the Rocks podcast that Russia has failed because it has been fighting a "large conventional war at peacetime strength."

-Russia’s military debacles have prompted criticism from the country’s hawk party, which argues that Putin is not going far enough in Ukraine.
-They have urged Putin to announce mobilization in order to defeat the Ukrainian army.
+Russian hawks have criticized Putin, arguing that he is not going far enough in Ukraine and urging him to initiate mobilization efforts.

-The hawks’ most outspoken representative is Igor Strelkov, an ex-officer of Russia’s Federal Security Service who was at the forefront of the war against Ukraine in 2014 by leading the attacks on Sloviansk and Donetsk.

-He has been charged by the Dutch Public Prosecution Service with shooting down Malaysia Airlines Flight 17 in 2014, killing all 298 people on board.
+One such hawk is Igor Girkin, also known by the alias Igor Strelkov, a former Russian Federal Security Service officer who was at the forefront of Russia's war against Ukraine in 2014, leading the attack on the city of Sloviansk in Donetsk Oblast.
+Girkin has also been charged by the Dutch Public Prosecution Service with shooting down Malaysia Airlines Flight 17 in 2014, killing all 298 people aboard.

-Putin has ignored Girkin’s pleas for mobilization so far but the Russian-occupied areas of the Donbas have been used as a staging ground for potential mobilization in Russia.
+While Putin has so far ignored Girkin's pleas for mobilization, Russian-occupied areas of Donbas have been used as a staging ground for potential mobilization in Russia.

-Since the beginning of the invasion, Russia-controlled proxies in Donetsk and Luhansk oblasts have mobilized residents of the regions’ occupied areas en masse.
-They have often sent lightly armed recruits without any training or poorly trained soldiers to the front line.
-This led to high casualty rates among the mobilized.
+Since the beginning of Russia's full-scale invasion, Russian proxies in Donetsk and Luhansk oblasts have mobilized residents of the region's occupied areas en masse.
+Russian proxies have often sent scantily armed and poorly trained recruits to the frontline, leading to high casualty rates.

 Is mobilization possible?

-Sergei Sazonov, a Russian-born political philosopher at Estonia’s Tartu University, said Putin may fear that Russia is simply incapable of conducting mobilization successfully.
+Sergei Sazonov, a Russian-born political philosopher at Estonia's Tartu University, says Putin may be afraid that Russia is incapable of conducting mobilization successfully.

-“There are fears that the administrative system won’t be able to handle it and that it has become rotten,” Sazonov told the Kyiv Independent.
-He added, however, that he thinks Russia’s administrative system is capable of accomplishing this task.
+"There are fears that the administrative system won't be able to handle it and that it has become rotten," Sazonov told the Kyiv Independent.
+However, he added that he thinks Russia is capable of accomplishing the task.

-“Ukraine has carried out mobilization successfully, although partially it was due to a patriotic upsurge,” Sazonov said.
-“Russia’s administrative system is no worse than Ukraine’s.”
+"Ukraine has carried out mobilization successfully, although partially it was due to a patriotic upsurge," Sazonov says.
+"Russia's administrative system is no worse than Ukraine's."

-In his interview with Riddle Russia news outlet, Kofman said it would be difficult for the Russian military to carry out mobilization.
+By contrast, Kofman said in an interview with Riddle Russia news outlet that he thinks it would be difficult for Russia's military to carry out mobilization.

 "The Russian army is not the Soviet one," he said.
 "It does not have an infrastructure for general mobilization.
 They don't have 'empty' divisions with officers and tanks."

-Moreover, Russia lost a lot of military equipment during its invasion of Ukraine, which makes mobilization even more difficult, according to Kofman.
+According to Kofman, Russia has also lost a lot of military equipment during its invasion of Ukraine, making mobilization even more difficult.

-If Russia tries to launch mobilization, it will take a lot of time, he added.
+If Russia were to initiate mobilization, it would take a lot of time, he added.

-Ukrainian military analyst Vyacheslav Tseluiko said that, if mobilization is announced, Russia will have to send poorly trained conscripts to the front line, and there will be little to arm them with.
-Yet, Tseluiko told the Kyiv Independent that Russia may be able to increase its weapons production.
+Ukrainian military analyst Vyacheslav Tseluiko says that, if mobilization were to be announced, Russia would have to send poorly trained conscripts to the frontline, with few resources available to arm them.
+However, Tseluiko told the Kyiv Independent that Russia may be able to ramp up its production of weapons.

-Despite sanctions cutting Russia off from Western technology, it may still be able to produce more low-tech weapons, Tseluiko said.
-This will give Russia more opportunities for an offensive, he added.
+Despite the difficulty in obtaining Western technology due to sanctions, Russia may still be able to produce low-tech weapons, Tseluiko says.
+He added that this will give Russia more opportunities for an offensive.

 Popular resentment

-One of the reasons why Putin lags in carrying out a full-scale mobilization is his fear of being overthrown, says Sazonov.
+One of the reasons that Putin is holding off on launching full-scale mobilization is his fear of being overthrown, says Sazonov.

-“He’s afraid that his approval rating will plummet,” Sazonov said.
-“Putin always exaggerates the risk of a popular uprising.”
+"He's afraid that his approval rating will plummet," he says.
+"Putin always exaggerates the risk of a popular uprising."

 Sazonov himself believes an uprising is unlikely in Russia.

-Tseluiko also said that “there may be a negative reaction (to mobilization) from society, and the government has to take this into account.”
+Tseluiko says that "there may be a negative reaction (to mobilization) from society, and the government has to take this into account."

 "It's not clear if they will have enough resources to suppress it," he told the Kyiv Independent.

-The most obvious analogy is World War I, which became unpopular in Russia by 1917.
-As a result, millions of mobilized soldiers disaffected with the war eventually contributed to the 1917 revolution.
+Something similar happened during World War I, which encountered domestic resistance in Russia by 1917.
+As a result, millions of mobilized soldiers disaffected with the war eventually contributed to the 1917 Russian Revolution.

-Moreover, mobilization is expected to cause significant damage to the economy, which has already shrunk due to the Western sanctions imposed on Russia for its war against Ukraine.
+Mobilization is also expected to cause significant damage to Russia's economy, which has already shrunk due to Western sanctions imposed on Russia for its war against Ukraine.

 Putin is concerned that an economic downturn will also contribute to popular resentment, Sazonov said.